MattSmithereens/resort-website/README.md

 ## Description

-_Web page for the resort as part of project for Bob the owner_
+_Web page for the resort as part of project for Bob the owner.
+Here is a link to the site for the hard-of-typing: https://wvw999.github.io/resort-website/ _

 ## Setup/Installation Requirements